 –Little House on the Prairie series: I know I am not alone in saying this series always makes me hungry!
 Especially Farmer Boy!
 When food is so scare and/or requires so much work there is an extra sense of enjoyment.
 I am planning start this series with my kids soon and we will be still moving through it in February and will probably be sharing some dishes we are making!

 –Woven in Moonlight: This Bolivian inspired fantasy is full of adventure and intrigue–and a lot of delicious food description!
 There is even a food glossary in the back!
 You can see my thoughts and inspired dish.

-–A Cuban Girl’s Guide to Tea and Tomorrow: Cozy and heartwarming story of a Cuban American girl who is forced to leave her Miami bakery for a summer and finds unexpected joy in England the things she cooks up there (a full review and dish inspired by the book is coming to my account soon!)
+–A Cuban Girl’s Guide to Tea and Tomorrow: Cozy and heartwarming story of a Cuban American girl who is forced to leave her Miami bakery for a summer and finds unexpected joy in England the things she cooks up there.
+Check out my full review and dish inspired by the book.

 –With the Fire on High: I loved reading about how cooking provided so much joy, meaning, and fulfillment in the main character’s life in this story.
 The food descriptions and combinations were mouth watering and all the scenes in the classroom, restaurants, and abroad were really enjoyable.
 This one is also excellent on audio narrated by the author.
 Be aware that the content is on the mature end of YA.
 There is some swearing throughout including a handful of f-words.
 And although not explicit there are multiple frank discussions and descriptions of teen sex.

 –My Fine Fellow by Jennieke Cohen: This book has such a fun concept: a gender swapped retelling of My Fair Lady with the focus on food rather than speech as a young man is trained in high class cooking by two young women.
 There are tons of detailed food descriptions and food prep!
 You can find my full review and inspired dish.